-PAI Table of indicators PAI indicator # Indicator description Approach Table 1 (mandatory) 1 Scope 1, 2 and 3 emissions We consider a company's scope 1, 2 and material 3 emissions and the extent to which a company operates in a sector with moderate or higher impacts 2 Carbon footprint on emissions to assess the overall significance of GHG emissions to a company.
+PAI Table of indicators PAI indicator # Indicator description Approach Table 1 (mandatory) 1 Scope 1, 2 and 3 emissions The Investment Manager considers a company's scope 1, 2 and material 3 emissions and the extent to which a company operates in a sector with 2 Carbon footprint moderate or higher impacts on emissions to assess the overall significance of GHG emissions to a company.
+The Investment Manager also

-3 GHG intensity of investee companies We also consider whether a company has a credible and ambitious decarbonisation strategy in place that is compatible with Paris-aligned Table 2 (optional, environmental) 4 Companies without emission reduction initiatives objectives, using our internal Implied Temperature Rise (ITR) assessments.
-Further information in relation to our IT tool can be found in Schedule II.
-Table 1 (mandatory, continued) 4 Companies active in the fossil fuel sector Through our product involvement monitoring, we assess the exposure of every business activity to the fossil fuel sector (from exploration and production to refining and distribution).
+3 GHG intensity of investee companies considers whether a company has a credible and ambitious decarbonisation strategy in place that is compatible with Paris-aligned objectives, using the Table 2 (optional, environmental) 4 Companies without emission reduction initiatives Investment Manager's internal Implied Temperature Rise (ITR) assessments.
+Further information in relation to the ITR tool can be found in Schedule II.
+Table 1 (mandatory, continued) 4 Companies active in the fossil fuel sector Through its product involvement monitoring, the Investment Manager assesses the exposure of every business activity to the fossil fuel sector (from exploration and production to refining and distribution).
 Moreover, investing in companies deriving more that 10% of revenues from activities related to the most polluting form of fossil fuel (coal mining, coal power generation & unconventional oil & gas) is restricted.
 5 Share of non- renewable energy consumption and production Non-renewable energy production is considered as part of the assessment described above for PAI 4 as regards the exposure of companies to fossil fuel activity.
-Contribution to emissions from genergy is included in our englycing 6 Energy consumption intensity per high impact climate sector energy is included in our analysis described under PAIs 1, 2 and 3 above with emissions from the production of energy included under scope 3 emissions and emission from the direct consumption of energy included under scope 1 and scope 2 emissions.
-Additionally, through our LO Rating Methodology, we monitor the share of primary energy use coming from renewable energy sources and companies' ambitions and targets in that regards.
-7 Activities negatively affecting biodiversity- sensitive areas We assess the intensity of water withdrawals, the emission of water pollutants, and generation of hazardous waste, and the proximity of a company' known operational assets to biosensitive areas.
-We also assess whether a 8 Emissions to water company operates in a sector with moderate or higher impacts on biodiversity, water, soil pollutants and 9 Hazardous waste ratio Absolute and relative performance on all of these indicators is considered.
-Table 1 (mandatory, continued) 10 Violations of the UNGC principles and OECD Guidelines for We assess ability of companies to comply with those principles through our comprehensive LO Rating Methodology.
-Multinational Enterprises We monitor violations to those principles through companies' exposure to moderate
+Contribution to emissions from energy is included in the Investment 6 Energy consumption intensity per high impact climate sector Manager's analysis described under PAIs 1, 2 and 3 above, with emissions from the production of energy included under scope 3 emissions and emission from the direct consumption of energy included under scope 1 and scope 2 emissions.
+Additionally, through the LO ESG Materiality Rating Methodology, the Investment Manager monitors the share of primary energy use coming from renewable energy sources and companies' ambitions and targets in that regard.
+7 Activities negatively affecting biodiversity- sensitive areas The Investment Manager assesses the intensity of water withdrawals, the emission of water pollutants, and generation of hazardous waste, and the proximity of a company's known operational assets to biosensitive areas.
+8 Emissions to water The Investment Manager also assesses whether a company operates in a sector 9 Hazardous waste ratio with moderate or higher impacts on biodiversity, water, soil pollutants and solid waste.
+Absolute and relative performance on all of these indicators is considered.
+Table 1 (mandatory, continued) 10 Violations of the UNGC principles and OECD Guidelines for Multinational The Investment Manager assesses ability of companies to comply with those principles through the LO ESG Materiality Rating Methodology.
+The Investment Manager monitors Enterprises violations to those principles through